Hagoort/Enviro-Plus-Web-Addons/README.md

 The update frequency of the OpenWeather model is not higher than once in 10 minutes The update frequency is set in Enviroplusweb.py to 10 minutes/600 seconds before fetching data again

-For now it works but isn't perfect yet so please improve.
+For now it works but isn't perfect yet so please improve, such as stepSize in main.js

 ![Windspeed and -direction](https://github.com/user-attachments/assets/03c23231-667f-4b2a-9844-245ac759b7f6)